tjturnage/cloud-radar-server/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This requires an apache server.
+This requires a server instance that with apache http service.
+In this case we are using a RHEL 8 instance.

 ### Prerequisites